jibbex/yt-Download/README.md

 ## Changelog

+### v1.5.4

+ * Update to Electron 17.0.1
+ * Updated serveral further dependencies.
+ * Precompiled binary packages for Linux are available again.
+ * If the download directory doesn't exist, it will be created now.

+### v1.5.32

+ * Fix for slow downloads... again.

 ### v1.5.31

- * Fix for slow downloads
+ * Fix for slow downloads.

 ### v1.5.3